s-laugh/ITStrategy/_posts/en/2019-12-27-engineering-organizations.md

 1. We identify a problem
 2. Create team X to rectify said problem, and said team becomes "responsible" for ensuring "compliance"
 3. Team X creates a process to steamline their approach to solving said problem
-4. Henceforth, all teams must go through team X in order to ensure said process is followed
+4. Henceforth, all teams must go through team X in order to ensure said process is followed for consistency

 Often when digging through process documentation one may find phrases something akin to "this process is intended such that all requests must go through it in order to ensure create a deterministic and consistent process".
 That sounds like a good thing, right?